switch2osm/switch2osm/docs/en/serving-tiles/updating-as-people-edit-pyosmium.md

 The script checks that it is not already running before trying to apply updates, so can run it fairly frequently; in this case every 5 minutes.

-It's a good idea to clear the "pyosmium is running" flag when `renderd` is restated.
+It's a good idea to clear the "pyosmium is running" flag when `renderd` is restarted.
 To do that:

 ```sh
 sudo nano /usr/lib/systemd/system/renderd.service